Brooooooklyn/network-change/README.md

 **Observe network change event in Node.js.**

 > [!IMPORTANT]
-> This package is working in progress, and only support macOS now.
+> This package is working in progress, and only support Windows and macOS now.

 ## Install